Abraxas: Written sources

+In heresiologies

-It is uncertain what the actual role and function of Abraxas was in the Basilidian system, as our authorities (see below) often show no direct acquaintance with the doctrines of Basilides himself.
+Several heresiological works (from 2nd century Proto-orthodox Christianity through the 5th century) describe Abraxas in the context of the Basilidian heresy, but it is uncertain what the actual role and function of Abraxas was in the Basilidian system, as they often show no direct acquaintance with the doctrines of Basilides himself.

 As an archon

 Gemstone carved with Abraxas, obverse and reverse.

 In the system described by Irenaeus, "the Unbegotten Father" is the progenitor of Nous "Discerning Mind"; Nous produced Logos "Word, Reason"; Logos produced Phronesis "Mindfulness"; Phronesis produced Sophia "Wisdom" and Dynamis "Potentiality"; Sophia and Dynamis produced the principalities, powers, and angels, the last of whom create "the first heaven".
 They, in turn, originate a second series, who create a second heaven.
 The process continues in like manner until 365 heavens are in existence, the angels of the last or visible heaven being the authors of our world.
 "The ruler" [principem, i.e., probably ton archonta] of the 365 heavens "is Abraxas, and for this reason he contains within himself 365 numbers".

 The name occurs in the Refutation of All Heresies (vii.
-26) by Hippolytus, who appears in these chapters to have followed the Exegetica of Basilides.
+26) by Hippolytus of Rome, who appears in these chapters to have followed the Exegetica of Basilides.
 After describing the manifestation of the Gospel in the Ogdoad and Hebdomad, he adds that the Basilidians have a long account of the innumerable creations and powers in the several 'stages' of the upper world (diastemata), in which they speak of 365 heavens and say that "their great archon" is Abrasax, because his name contains the number 365, the number of the days in the year; i.e. the sum of the numbers denoted by the Greek letters in ΑΒΡΑΣΑΞ according to the rules of isopsephy is 365: